haraka/Haraka/docs/plugins/early_talker.md

 At the DATA command, this plugin checks to see if an early talker was detected.

-Any plugin can detect early talkers by checking this.early_talker.
+Any plugin can detect early talkers by checking connection.early_talker.

 Configuration
 -------------